bobleesj/learn-swift-with-bob/course/generic-protocol/associated-type.md

 ## Conclusion
 You've learned how to create generic protocols by implementing `associatedtype`.
 Like generic structs, the type of `associatedType` must be defined by the structs, classes, or enums that conform to the protocol.
 There are two ways to specify the type of `associatedType`.
 You may implicitly define it based on the value you assign.
 Second, or you may explicitly create a `typealias` that define the type upfront.

 In the following lesson, you will learn how to add limitation/constraints to protocol `extension` like generic constraints.

+> **Note:** Learn Swift with Bob is available on [Udemy](https://udemy.com/learn-swift-with-bob/).
+If you wish to receive a discount link, you may sign up [here](https://goo.gl/RR4K27).